Sunday, October 20, 2024

 You see, once you get here, it doesn't matter how wealthy or important you were in life.
 All you're left with are your memories.

-The photo was really only a mass of tiny dots, and yet within its foud corners it seemed to contain everything important about the day it was taken -- the rush of the wind, everything she'd heard and felt ...
+The photo was really only a mass of tiny dots, and yet within its four corners it seemed to contain everything important about the day it was taken -- the rush of the wind, everything she'd heard and felt ...
 How was it possible for all that to be hiding among those specks of colour?

-"Photos do have a certain power, don't they?" said Hirasaka quietlyThat's all you get.
-Either you are captivated, as I was, by this concept and these gentle characters in these first few pages and definitely want to find out more, or you are ready to put the book down.
-As further enticement for you to pursue finishing this wonderful story, the remainder of the book follows not only Mrs. Yagi's selected day from her past, but offers the revisits of two other people.
-By the end, we find out who Mr. Hirasaka is, how he come to be the photo studio proprietor, and why he has no memories of his own life, no box of personal daily photos.
+That's all you get.
+Either you are captivated, as I was, by this concept and these gentle characters and definitely want to find out more, or you are ready to put the book down.
+As further enticement for you to pursue finishing this wonderful story, the remainder of the book follows not only Mrs. Yagi's selected day from her past, but offers up the revisitations of two other people.
+By the end of the book, we find out who Mr. Hirasaka is, how he come to be the photo studio proprietor, and why he has no memories of his own life, no box of personal daily photos.

 The Lantern of Lost Memories is so compelling in its quietness, gentleness, and humaneness as secrets are revealed and incidents remembered.
 These are marvelous characters, perfectly calm in their conversations and journeys into the past.
 I loved this book and envy anyone picking it up for the first time to enjoy the tranquility and intrigue of the people, setting, language, and plot of this fine novel.
 Highly recommended.